Princeton-CDH/startwords/content/issues/1/data-beyond-vision/index.md

 Data Physicalization attempts to defamiliarize our eyes from many of the two-dimensional data representations we have seen, and put us “in the middle of data”.
 There is something unique about turning data points into physical forms and placing them in space that triggers the mind to understand data in a distinctive way.[^2]

+{{< figure src="images/conceptmap.jpg" caption="Concept map situating data physicalization in relation to other types of data representations and interpretations." attr="From the “Data Beyond Vision” poster presented at DH2019, Utrecht, July 2019." attrlink="https://doi.org/10.5281/zenodo.3261531" desc_id="conceptmap-desc">}}

+{{< wrap class="txt-only" >}}
+Figure.
+Concept map situating data physicalization in relation to other types of data representations and interpretations From the “Data Beyond Vision” poster presented at DH2019, Utrecht, July 2019. https://doi.org/10.5281/zenodo.3261531
+{{</ wrap >}}

+{{< wrap class="sr-only" id="conceptmap-desc" >}}
+Other approaches for data representation and interpretation include:
+- Data Visualization, which focuses on storytelling by using graphical elements
+- Data Edibilization, which focuses on experiencing data through food using edible materials
+- Data Sonification, which focuses on auditory patterns by using sound
+- Data Visceralization, which focuses on multiple sensory experiences by using multiple senses, making it the only approach that can incorporate all of the senses
+- Data Art, which focuses on representing links between data and artistic creations by using expressive frameworks and raw data.
+- Interpretive object, which focuses on revealing meanings and relationships via non-textual forms by using metaphors.
+{{</ wrap >}}

 Making use of other senses can provide a step towards greater accessibility.
 The typical solution for making data visualization accessible to vision-impaired readers is to provide a table with the data underlying the chart or graph.
 This isn’t practical for large datasets, and it’s clearly not the same experience, or otherwise we would provide the tabular data to all users.
 Another approach is to provide an extended description of the insights gained from the chart.
 This is helpful, but pre-digesting the chart in this way doesn’t allow readers to view and interpret the patterns and draw their own conclusions.

 We invite you to participate in the labor of data work.
 Download models and instructions, use your hands to recreate the data physicalizations we developed, or use these as inspiration to make your own interpretive objects.